SciTools/cartopy/docs/source/index.rst

 their data on maps quickly, easily and most importantly, accurately.
-Cartopy has since been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ and is suitable to be used in a variety of different scientific fields.
+Cartopy has since been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ and is suitable to be used in a variety of scientific fields.

 There are many ways to get involved in the development of cartopy:

  * Report bugs to https://github.com/SciTools/cartopy/issues (please look to see if there are any outstanding bugs which cover the issue before making a new one).
  * Helping others with support questions on `stackoverflow <http://stackoverflow.com/questions/tagged/cartopy>`_.

+..
  * Contribute to the documentation fixing typos, adding examples, explaining things more clearly, or even re-designing its layout/logos etc..
  * Contribute bug fixes (:issues:`a list of outstanding bugs can be found on github <bugs>`).
  * Contributing enhancements and new features (:issues:`a wish list of features can also be found on github <wishlist>`).

 If you or your organisation use cartopy, we would love to hear about it.
-You could submit a pull request with the appropriate update to the :ref:`"who uses cartopy" <cartopy_users>` page, or alternatively you can simply contact us via the user's mailinglist (TBD).
+You could submit a pull request which updates the :ref:`"who uses cartopy" <cartopy_users>` page or alternatively you can simply contact us via the cartopy mailing list (address TBD).